soumendrak/website-v2/content/posts/a-guide-to-the-amazon-recruiting-process-what-to-expect-and-how-to-get-ready.md

 +++
-title = "A Guide to the Amazon Recruiting Process: What to Expect and How to Get Ready" date = "2023-02-07"
+title = "A Guide to the Amazon Recruiting Process: What to Expect and How to Get Ready" description = "Amazon Recruiting Process: my experience and what to expect." date = "2023-02-07"
 [extra]
 og_preview_img = "/images/posts/amazon.webp"